buckii/gravity-forms-duplicate-prevention/readme.txt

 = What versions of Gravity Forms has this plugin been tested against? =

 The plugin was developed against Gravity Forms version 1.6.11, the most current at the time.
-If you find issues with newer versions please file a bug report at {link}
+If you find issues with newer versions please file a bug report at https://github.com/buckii/gravityforms-duplicateprevention.

 = Can I prevent loading the client-side scripting? =